webis-de/slidehub/README.md

 - *Interaction*: Horizontal page navigation via the wheelNavigation feature is too fast with desktop touchpads as the wheel event is fired too quickly.
 Likely the only possible solution is somehow throttling the event if it’s fired multiple times in a short timespan.
 However mouse-based scroll wheels should always fire the event for each turn of the scrolling wheel.
 - *Interaction*: Horizontal page navigation state via the `ew-resize` cursor is not transferred in all cases (e.g. when holding shift and scrolling up/down).
 - *Interaction*: The `touchstart` event triggers a `mousemove` event which is used to highlight active documents/pages, however this highlighting is not relevant when doing any kind of touch-based interactions.
 Such interactions happen directly on the element (i.e. the user points to the location *where* the interaction takes place) instead of indirectly via keyboard shortcuts.
-- Scalability: A large amount of documents cause the initialization to run very long *→ This needs thorough investigation.
-How can the documents be loaded in the background without blocking interactions with the page?*
 - Holding the modifier key currently shows an `ew-resize` cursor on containers.
 That signifies a click-and-drag interaction instead of the intended scrolling interaction.
-However <kbd>Alt</kbd><kbd>Click-dragging</kbd> on Ubuntu is an OS-level feature that allows dragging a window.
+However <kbd>Alt</kbd>+<kbd>Click-dragging</kbd> on Ubuntu is an OS-level feature that allows dragging a window.
 It cannot be disabled via JavaScript’s `event.preventDefault()`.
 Therefor, the `ew-resize` cursor is not appropriate.
 - Some modifiers are problematic:
   - Holding <kbd>Alt</kbd> triggers the browser menu bar on some platforms.
   - Holding <kbd>Ctrl</kbd> while scrolling usually adjusts the zoom level
 - documents `unit-en-radial-basis-functions.pdf`, `unit-de-conceptual-design3.pdf`, `unit-de-relational-design0.pdf` have no PNGs (e.g. all entries with only one page)
 - ImageMagick occasionally creates transparent PNGs (For documents with a specific background color, this might have a drastic impact on perceivability)
+- <s>Scalability: A large amount of documents cause the initialization to run very long</s>